bryanbraun/bryanbraun.github.io/_posts/2014-10-19-an-overview-of-javascripts-try-catch.md

 }
 ```

-As you can see the "catch" block references a javascript object that we've named \`err\`.
-This object contains information about the error that was returned, like the error message (stored in \`err.message\`).
+As you can see the "catch" block references a Javascript object that we've named `err`.
+This object contains information about the error that was returned, like the error message (stored in `err.message`).

 Let's make a few changes to our example to bring all these concepts together.